lijun99/isce2-install/README.md

        # glone a copy from github
        git clone https://github.com/isce-framework/isce2

-The command shall pull a github version of isce2 to your `${HOME}/tools/src/isce2` diectory.
+The command shall pull a GitHub version of isce2 to your `${HOME}/tools/src/isce2` directory.

 5. Configure a `SConfigISCE` file under, e.g. `${HOME}/.isce` directory